git-town/git-town/website/src/commands/ship.md

 The branch to ship must be in sync.
 If it isn't in sync, `git ship` will exit with an error.
 When that happens, run [git sync](sync.md) to get the branch in sync, re-test and re-review the updated branch, and then run `git ship` again.

+### Positional argument

+When called without a positional argument, the _ship_ command ships the current branch.

+When called with a positional argument, it ships the branch with the given name.

 ### --to-parent / -p